Skip to content

 You want to take a tiered approach for each platform, starting with the new operating system itself.
 Does it install?
 Does it work?
 Can you connect to local networks (wired and wireless) and the internet?
 Does Bluetooth work?

 If the new OS doesn’t work on a clean Mac, there might be a known issue on the Apple side.
-Check the release notes on AppleSeed for IT to see if there are known issues that might explain the problem and provide feedback (see below).
+Check the release notes on AppleSeed for IT to see if anything there might explain the problem, then provide feedback (see below).

 3) Test Your Apps

-Once you are comfortable with the fundamentals of the operating system, turn next to applications.
-What are your five most critical user-facing tools?
-Focus on productivity apps—Microsoft Office or the Adobe Creative suite, for example—on which your organization relies.
-Avoid email and calendaring for now, as they depend on the back-end infrastructure that you’ll test next.
+Once you are comfortable with the operating system's fundamentals, it’s time to test applications.
+What are your organization’s five most critical user-facing tools?
+Focus on productivity apps—the Adobe Creative suite, for example—on which your organization relies.
+Avoid email and calendaring for now, as they depend on back-end infrastructure, which you’ll test next.

 Install these apps on your test hardware and run them through their paces.
 Does the app install and launch under the new OS?
 Does it work as you expect?
 If either of those answers is no, contact the developer of the app in question and let them know.
 File a report with Apple, as well.